hobofan/cargo-nono/README.md

 ## Features

 - Tries to infer `no_std` compatibility in dependencies by looking for a `#![no_std]` attribute or the often used conditional `#![cfg_attr(not(feature = "std"), no_std)]`
+- Helps in pinpointing which dependencies and feature flags activate `std` feature flags

 ### Planned features

 - Warn of `[build-dependencies]` features bleeding over: [cargo#5730](https://github.com/rust-lang/cargo/issues/5730)
-- Help in pinpointing which dependencies activate `std` feature flags
 - Check for `use std::` statements

 ## License